JosephPB/josephpb.github.io/term_analysis.md

     </div>
 </div>

-We can also see which nations are referring to *women* in statements.
+We can also identify which nations are referring to *women* in their statements.

 <p align="center">
     <iframe src="../data/frequency/woman_map_2000_2015.html" width="700" height="400" ></iframe>